Britannia Mine Museum

 Photography: Michael Elkan Architectural Photography

-Mike Mammone conducted this project as managing principal and design architect at TRB Architecture.
+Mike Mammone conducted this project as managing principal and design architect at Ratio Architecture.